microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 ms.topic: conceptual
 ---

-# Port Overlays
+# Overlay ports

 ## Overview
-The default catalog in vcpkg comprises libraries maintained by both the vcpkg team and users.
-The catalog does not contain the entire universe of libraries, every possible version or patch.

-To facilitate the usage of these missing libraries without having to either add them to the default catalog or manage a custom registry, vcpkg uses port overlays.
-Port overlays are effective when you don't want to worry about versioning and simply want to use a library.

-## Overlay Ports
-An overlay port typically refers to a new port or a drop-in replacement for an existing port.
-In either case, the overlay port takes priority in vcpkg dependency resolution, ensuring it gets selected.
-However, a potential pitfall is the naming conflict that can arise when multiple overlays introduce the same port.

-For instance, `overlay-dir-A` and `overlay-dir-B` may both introduce the same overlay port `zlib`.
-In this situation, vcpkg resolves `zlib` based on the lookup order in the list of overlay port paths.
+An overlay port can act as a drop-in replacement for an existing port.
+An overlay port can also add a new port that is otherwise not available in a [registry](../maintainers/registries.md).
+While [resolving package names](registries.md#package-name-resolution), overlay ports take priority, forcing overlay ports to be selected.

+Naming conflicts can arise when multiple overlays introduce the same port.
+For instance, overlay directories `[dirA, dirB]` may both introduce a port with the same name: `dirA/zlib` and `dirB/zlib`. vcpkg resolves `zlib` in order of which directory is specified first.
+In this example, `dirA/zlib` is selected as the `zlib` port.
+If overlay port options are specified in multiple places, overlay resolution priority follows first from the command line, the manifest, and finally the environment.

 ## Configuration Syntax